-Here’s another round-up of development work on the Numbas project in the past couple of months.
+Here’s a round-up of development on the Numbas project over the last couple of months.

 Bug fixes